lovit/clustering4docs/README_en.md

 fig = visualize_pairwise_distance(group_centers, max_dist=.7, sort=True)
 ```

-After grouping, you can see the size of dark squares at diagonal reduces.
-It means that some redundant clusters are really merged.
+After merging, you can check the size of dark squares in the diagonal entries of the pairwise distance matrix.
+If the redundant clusters are indeed successfully merged, the number of dark sqaures in the diagonal entries should have been reduced.

 ![](https://github.com/lovit/clustering4docs/blob/master/assets/merge_similar_clusters.png)

-The function `merge_close_clusters` groups the similar clusters of which distance between them is smaller than `max_dist` together.
+The function `merge_close_clusters` groups similar clusters, in which the distance between them is smaller than `max_dist`.
-The centroid of new clsuter is weighted average of the centroid of merged clusters.
+The centroid of the new cluster is a weighted average of original centroid vectors.
-You can find the cluster indices before and after the merging similar clusters at variable `groups`.
+From the variable `groups`, you can return the cluster indices prior and after merging.

 ```python
 for group in groups: